SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 Added: Compatibility with the new block-based checkout functionality.

-Fixed:
+Fixed: Deprecated functions/methods/variables.

+Removed: Empty instructions variable, if needed, it will be added in future versions.

 Version 1.4.1 PATCH (01/26/2024):

-Removed: Plugin dependency from plugin directory names
+Removed: Plugin dependency from plugin directory names.

-Fixed: Fatal error for new installations
+Fixed: Fatal error for new installations.

 Version 1.4.0 MINOR (01/03/2024):